nameeralward/pass-ee/README.md

 # passEE Website

-The official website for passEE - A comprehensive study companion app for pharmacy professionals preparing for the PEBC Evaluating Exam.
+The official website for passEE - A comprehensive study companion app for pharmacy professionals preparing for the PEBC Evaluating Exam!

 ## Overview